MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile/troubleshooting-mobile-newux.md

 1. [Create a new group](/power-apps/maker/model-driven-apps/app-navigation#create-a-group) for the mobile settings
 1. [Add a new page to the group](/power-apps/maker/model-driven-apps/app-navigation#create-a-page).
 Select **URL** for content type.
 1. Use `/main.aspx?etn=msdyn_fieldservicesetting&pagetype=entityrecord&id=e49c6117-5065-423f-8ab5-fcacfda85a04&formid=ee334fea-0cd5-471c-bb30-829f4511a59f` as URL input.
-1. Add a child area for preview features.
+1. Add a child area for new features.
 Under **ID**, expand **Advanced settings** and **privileges**.
 1. Select **Add table privilege**, choose **Field Service Setting** and select only the **Write** privilege.
 1. **Apply** the change, then **Save and Publish** them.

-## The new experience (preview) doesn't show after enabling it in settings
+## The new experience doesn't show after enabling it in settings

 ### Symptoms

-The mobile app doesn't load the new experience (preview), even if it has been [enabled in the settings](set-up-field-service-mobile.md).
+The mobile app doesn't load the new experience, even if it has been [enabled in the settings](set-up-field-service-mobile.md).

 ### Resolution

-The new experience (preview) currently doesn't support users or apps with offline enabled.
+The new experience currently doesn't support users or apps with offline enabled.
 Verify and update the following cases:

 1. The user of the mobile app must not be part of the Mobile Offline Profile.
 1. The app itself shouldn't be set up for offline.
 In the app designer, open **Field Service Mobile** and open **Settings** for the app.
 On the **General** tab, turn off **Can be used offline**.
 For more information, see [Set up mobile offline](/power-apps/mobile/setup-mobile-offline#enable-your-app-for-offline-use-preview).